stefano-aldini/brain_skull_stripping/README.md

 4.  **Save Segmented Brain**:
     *   **Save Resulting Brain Data**: The resulting segmented brain volume is saved to an output file in the format specified by the output name.
-    *   **Save Images**: The images generated during the pipeline are saved in PNG format, for easy access.
+    *   **Save Images**: The images generated during the pipeline are saved in png format, for easy access.
     *   **Generate PDF with Result Summary**: A PDF report is created.
 It contains the metrics and images generated while processing the brain image.

 ## Installation/Setup Instructions